marcusoftnet/marcusoftnet.github.io/_posts/2015-01-22-leadership---not-management.md

 ---
 layout: post
-title: Things I say often I'm into leadership - not management
+title: "Things I say often: I'm into leadership - not management"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2015-01-22T09:37:38.000Z
+date: 2015-01-22 09:37:38
 tags:
  - Agile
  - Leadership
  - Lean
  - Life of a consultant
  - Things I say often
 ---

 This is just a short one.
 I don't know where I picked the thought up, probably from [David Marquet](http://www.davidmarquet.com/) or [Simon Sinek](https://www.startwithwhy.com/).